shizuo-kaji/CubicalRipser_3dim/README.md

 ## Input file format
 The python version accepts NUMPY arrays as input.
+A small utility is included that converts images in various formats into NUMPU arrays.

 The command-line version of CubicalRipser accepts three types of input files: NUMPY (.npy), Perseus TEXT (.txt), CSV (.csv), DIPHA (.complex).

 ### 2D Image file
+Given a JPEG image **input.jpg**, we can compute its persistent homology by

+    % python demo/cr.py input.jpg -o input.csv

+The result is saved in the CSV file **input.csv** whose rows look

+    dim birth   death   x1  y1  z1  x2  y2  z2

+where (x1,y1,z1) is the location of the creator cell of the cycle and (x2,y2,z2) is the location of the destroyer cell of the cycle.

-Given a JPEG image **input.jpg**, we can convert it into a 2D Numpy array **input.npy** by
+Alternatively, we can first convert the image into a 2D Numpy array **input.npy** by

     % python demo/img2npy.py input.jpg input.npy

-Then, we can compute its persistent homology by the python module:
+and compute its persistent homology by the python module:
 ```
 import numpy as np                                      # import the Numpy module
 import cripser                                          # import the Cubical Ripser python module